Law Firm in India

 • MOA, AOA, COI.

-- The company is not carrying on any NBFC activity/stopped NBFC activity and will not carry on/commence the same before getting registration from RBI.
+- The organization is not carrying out any NBFC activities or have stopped NBFC activities and will not conduct the same before getting the registration done from the RBI.

-- The UIBs in the group where the director holds substantial interest or otherwise has not accepted any public deposit in the past /does not hold any public deposit as on the date and will not accept the same in future.
+- The Unincorporated Bodies (UIB) in the group where the director holds substantial interest or otherwise has not accepted any public deposit in the past/does not hold any public deposit till date and will not accept it even in the future.

-- The company is not licensed under Section 25 of the Companies Act, 1956/Section 8 of the Companies Act, 2013.
+- The company must not be licensed under Section 25 of the Companies Act, 1956 or Section 8 of the Companies Act, 2013.

-• Copy of Fixed Deposit receipt & bankers’ certificate of no lien indicating balances in support of NOF.
+• Copy of bankers’ certificate of no lien showcasing balances in support of NOF and fixed deposit receipt.

-• Source of startup capital of the company with documentary evidence.
+• Source of company’s startup capital along with documentary evidence.

 • Roadmap for achieving 85% qualifying assets.

-• Copy of experience certificate, if any, in the Financial Services Sector (including Banking Sector) in respect of all the directors.
+• A copy of experience certificate in the Financial Services Sector including Banking Sector of all the directors, if any.

-• Copy of the certificate of highest educational and professional qualification in respect of all the directors.
+• Copies of highest educational qualification certificate and professional qualification certificate of all the directors.

 Infrastructure Finance Company

-• MOA, AOA, COI, Permanent Account Number (PAN), Goods and Services Tax Network (GSTIN), Management Information and changes therein in the last year.
+• PAN, MOA, COI, AOA, GSTIN, Management Information and changes if any in the last year.

-• Certificate from the respective NBFC/s where the Directors have gained NBFC experience.
+• Certificate from the NBFCs from where the directors have acquired NBFC experience.

 • CIBIL data of directors.